IRacing: Driver rating system

-iRacing also includes an ELO-type driver skill rating system called iRating, used to split drivers into different race sessions and championship divisions for better competition. iRating and safety rating are only impacted in iRacing.com-sanctioned official races.
+iRacing also includes an ELO-type driver skill rating system called iRating, used to split drivers into different race sessions and championship divisions for better competition.
+Like Safety Rating/license class, iRating is tracked separately for each of iRacing's five disciplines.

+iRating and Safety Rating are only impacted in iRacing.com-sanctioned official ranked races.

+Additionally, a minimum number of players (usually 6) must participate in the race for iRating to be affected.

 Content

-While the access to 16 cars and 22 tracks are provided in the subscription's base content, users must purchase individual licenses for each additional vehicle and track that they wish to drive.
-All of the content included in the subscription is enough to get the player out of the Rookie license class in every discipline.
+24 cars and 32 tracks are provided in the subscription's base content.
+Additional vehicles and tracks are available for individual purchase, though players must maintain an active iRacing subscription to access these after purchase.
+Ranked races in the Rookie license class primarily utilize the content included with the base subscription.
 The track and vehicle catalogue in iRacing is subject to additions of new content with each season update.
-Currently, according to iRacing.com themselves, their catalogue consists of more than 100 cars and tracks.
+The iRacing catalogue consists of more than 100 cars and tracks.
 Cars on the service include stock cars, sprint cars, touring cars, open-wheel cars, and prototype cars.

 Development

 iRacing began to be developed in 2004, when Dave Kaemmer, co-founder of the Papyrus Design Group, partnered with John W. Henry to create FIRST.net LLC, which then acquired the code to NASCAR Racing 2003 Season.
 Kaemmer then worked this source code into what would become iRacing, released four years later in 2008. iRacing retains the multi-body physics system of NR2003, as well as some of the track presentation and multi-user packet code, but everything else has been changed, or is completely new, like the tire model and graphics engine.
 The service receives regular updates between 12-week competition seasons.

-Over a two-month period in December 2021 and January 2022, iRacing.com acquired a pair of racing game companies, Orontes Games and Monster Games; the former developed the Oorntes game engine used in its 2020 off-road racing game Drag, while the latter has created multiple racing games including NASCAR Heat.
-The two remained independent from their new parent, though iRacing's development team absorbed assets like Orontes' lead developers Christian Folkers and Thorsten Folkers and Monster's owner Rich Garcia.
+Over a two-month period in December 2021 and January 2022, iRacing.com acquired a pair of racing game companies, Orontes Games and Monster Games; the former developed the Orontes game engine used in its 2020 off-road racing game Drag, while the latter has created multiple racing games including NASCAR Heat.
+The two remained independent from their new parent, though iRacing's development team absorbed assets like Orontes' lead developers Christian Folkers and Thorsten Folkers and Monster's co-founder and owner Richard Garcia.